-Sertraline won't change your personality or make you feel euphorically happy.
+Sertraline will not change your personality or make you feel euphorically happy.
 It'll simply help you feel like yourself again.

 When will I feel better?

-You may see an improvement in your symptoms after a week or two, although it usually takes between 4 to 6 weeks before you feel the full benefits.
+You may see an improvement in your symptoms after 1 or 2 weeks, although it usually takes between 4 to 6 weeks before you feel the full benefits.

 That's because it takes around a week for sertraline levels to build up in your body, and then a few weeks longer for your body to adapt and get used to it.

 Do not stop taking sertraline just because you feel it is not helping your symptoms.
 Give the medicine at least 6 weeks to work.

 If you have been feeling better for 6 months or more, your doctor may suggest coming off sertraline.